 techniques and animal modeling.
 We also study health outcomes that are relevant to patients, providers, and other stakeholders, and are constantly searching for new ways to improve access and quality of life for our psoriasis patients.
 We continually search for novel ways of

 improving health services delivery for psoriasis patients.
 We are active in clinical trials, evaluating the latest medical advances to treat psoriatic diseases.

 Our patients not only have the opportunity to contribute to scientific

 discovery in psoriasis; they also may qualify to receive medical care and

 psoriasis medications at no cost through some clinical trials.

 directs the psoriasis program at University of Colorado.
 The psoriasis program consists

-of eight faculty members from multiple disciplines including dermatology,
+of seven faculty members from multiple disciplines including dermatology,

 dermatopathology, rheumatology, and cardiology, with complementary expertise in